Camping on the Isle of Skye

 On the west of the island, Kinloch Campsite is a family-run site in an absolutely stunning location right on the shores of beautiful Loch Dunvegan.
 Set on the site of a former croft, it’s a small and tranquil site with a calm atmosphere.
 You can camp directly on the waterfront enjoying the views of the loch and its abundant birdlife, as well as MacLeods Tables, the hills that overlook the campsite.
 The views alone must qualify Kinloch as one of the best campsites on Skye.
 Uniquely for such a picturesque and peaceful waterfront location, Dunvegan village is only a short walk away.
 Here you will find a range of pubs, shops, restaurants and cafes.
 Dunvegan Castle & Gardens, the seat of the Macleod Clan, is a 2 mile walk or short drive away, on the other side of the village.

 There are hardstandings with and without electric hook up, laundry and washing up facilities, free hot showers and toilets, use of a freezer, WiFi and phone charging.
 Prices for a hardstanding for a van and two people with electric hook up are from 28.
-Kinloch Campsite is open from mid March until the end of October.
+Kinloch Campsite is open from 20th March 2026 until the end of October.

 Operating a no booking, first-come-first-served policy, and with a huge site, Glenbrittle Campsite can usually accommodate everyone that turns up.
 But it’s not just a backstop, this spacious, award winning site has stunning views of the Cuillin mountains and Loch Brittle with direct access to Loch Brittle’s beautiful beach.
 As well as the full range of washing, laundry, water and waste facilities you will find the Cuillin Coffee Cafe and shop on site.
 It is a warm, welcoming space that serves coffee, freshly baked goods and hot meals during the daytime and stocks a wide range of goods, including camping equipment.